 - 2.1 Improve the quality of the walking path along the river.
-In the interim, paint the path to reduce the heat loading and improve the aesthetic appearance.
 In the longer-term aim to re-lay the path with a different material, such as coloured stone aggregate (used for the Tan Track in Melbourne). - 2.2 Enter into negotiations and investigations to underground the power along the river walk.
-This will allow better tree growth, remove a visual barrier and generally improve the aesthetic of the walk. - 2.3 Introduce more planting and shade along the walk (in addition to the nodes) with fruit trees, creating a feature 'fruit tree trail'. - 2.4 Encourage water recreation opportunities on the Avon River in town, such as pedal boats, to allow visitors and locals the opportunity to interact with and experience the river at a local level.
-Coincide this with native and riparian vegetation along the Avon River to assist in the visual aspect. - 2.5 Explore the opportunity to accommodate markets along the Avon River, by incorporating power sources within smart lighting or e-charging areas along with sinking the power lines.
+This will allow better tree growth, remove a visual barrier and generally improve the aesthetic of the walk. - 2.3 Introduce more planting and shade along the walk (in addition to the nodes) with fruit trees, creating a feature 'fruit tree trail'.
+This could be linked to the Bilya Koort Boodja Centre of Nyoongar Culture and Environmental Knowledge through the introduction of native bush tucker plants and fruit trees. - 2.4 Encourage water recreation opportunities on the Avon River in town, such as pedal boats, to allow visitors and locals the opportunity to interact with and experience the river at a local level.
+Coincide this with native and riparian vegetation along the Avon River to assist in the visual aspect. - 2.5 Explore the opportunity to accommodate markets along the Avon River, by incorporating power sources within smart lighting or e-charging areas along with sinking the power lines. - 2.6 Introduce stepped retaining and terracing down to the river at key nodes (outlined in sub-strategy 1) to connect and better utilise Minson Avenue and the Avon River interface. - 2.7 Prepare an Avon River Place Activation Plan to ensure the continual activation and use of these key nodes and spaces as a key asset for the Town Centre, considering activation year-round and a cross-section of events and activities.